saramcel/stocks-analysis/README.md

 ## Refactored Code

 The refactored code uses arrays to store the results for each ticker and then prints them all in cells at the end.
 Using an array is useful because we only need one loop statement that goes through the data.
 The `tickerIndex` variable keeps the place of all the arrays at once.
 This variable advances after the end price is found, and because our ticker array and our ticker data are arranged in alphabetical order, this brings up the next ticker.
 We only have to loop through the data one time rather than 12 times.

+**When we have the ending price of the current ticker, start looking for the next ticker**

 ```
        If tickers(tickerIndex) = Cells(i, 1).Value And tickers(tickerIndex) <> Cells(i + 1, 1).Value Then